 9. The industrial and manufacturing processes that use mercury have the potential to release mercury that could contaminate the environment.

-Contaminated sites pose an environmental risk in two ways: the contaminated site itself (e.g., a facility or spill site) can be a source of exposure for anyone who enters the site, and the site can be a source of mercury release to the surrounding environment.
+Contaminated sites pose an environmental risk in two ways: the contaminated site itself (e.g., a facility or spill site) can be a source of exposure for anyone who enters the site, and the site can be a source of mercury release to the surrounding environment, release through mercury mobility from the site but also due to sometimes an offsite waste management.
 When mercury moves off site, remediation includes the removal of mercury from both the site of initial contamination and the environmental media to which it may have migrated (e.g., groundwater, surface water, sediments).

-9-10.
-A wide range of mercury-added products are still produced globally, including batteries, lamps, measuring devices (such as thermometers), cosmetics and pesticides.
+10. A wide range of mercury-added products are still produced globally, including batteries, lamps, measuring devices (such as thermometers), cosmetics and pesticides.
 The level or quantity of mercury in these products is generally very low; however, mishandling of large quantities of such materials as products or waste can result in releases to the environment.
 Mercury amalgam is still widely used in dentistry, which can result in mercury releases to waste water from dental offices and to air from crematoria.

-10-11.
-Industrial processes that use mercury either as a catalyst or as part of an electrical circuit are also still in use globally.
+11. Industrial processes that use mercury either as a catalyst or as part of an electrical circuit are also still in use globally.
 These processes include chlor-alkali production, where very large volumes of mercury are sometimes used on site, resulting in facilities that can be heavily contaminated with mercury.
 Mercury has also been used in acetaldehyde production.
 Other industrial processes that may use mercury include vinyl chloride monomer production (for use in polyvinyl chloride), sodium or potassium methylate or ethylate production and polyurethane production.
 Any of these manufacturing processes has the potential to contaminate the production site as a result of the process itself, spills resulting from poor handling or accidents or mismanagement of the mercury waste generated by the process.

-11.12.
-Mercury is used extensively in ASGM, where it is mixed with gold-bearing ore.
+12. Mercury is used extensively in ASGM, where it is mixed with gold-bearing ore.
 The mercury binds to the gold, forming an amalgam that is then heated to release the mercury as a vapour, leaving the gold.
 The informal nature of many small-scale gold mining operations means that there are few, if any, controls on mercury use and release, often resulting in high levels of worker exposure and site contamination.
 Additionally, entire families or groups of people can be exposed to mercury vapour in the house or warehouse where processing takes place and in the surroundings.

-Commented [e4]: This statement does not follow the logics of the first sentence in paragraph 9.
-There is not link between the first statement and the subsequent one.
-Also, the paragraph requires revision since the text is confusing.
-12.13.
-Mercury can also be emitted by a number of industrial-scale activities where can be a natural component or it is an impurity-contaminant in feedstock materials or a by-product of production.
+13. Mercury can also be emitted by a number of industrial-scale activities where it is a contaminant in feedstock materials or a by-product of production.
 Examples include coal burning (in power plants and industrial boilers), non-ferrous metal smelting and roasting, cement clinker production and waste incineration.
 Most of this mercury can be captured through pollution control measures; however, this in turn produces mercury-contaminated solid and liquid wastes that need to be managed safely.
-Mismanagement of waste, particularly waste water, can result in releases of mercury to water, land and soil.
-Industrial scale mining activities, particularly where the ore has a high mercury content, can also result in releases of mercury to air, land and water systems, while the mine tailings may be heavily contaminated with mercury.
+Mismanagement of waste, particularly waste water, can result in releases of mercury to water, land and soil. -Industrial-scale mining activities, particularly where the ore has a high mercury content, can also result in releases of mercury to air, land and water systems, while the mine tailings may be heavily contaminated with mercury.